London Lesbian Film Festival

 The London Lesbian Film Festival is an annual film festival in London, Ontario, which presents a program of lesbian-interest films.
-The only exclusively lesbian-oriented film festival in North America, the event has been staged by the Reeling Spinsters organization since 1991.
+The only exclusively lesbian-oriented film festival in North America, the event has been staged by the Reeling Spinsters organization since 1991, making it the longest running lesbian film festival in North America.

 History

 The festival was launched in 1991 by Reeling Spinsters, a volunteer-run organization led by a group of lesbian, bisexual and queer women.
 The history of the organization was documented in 2012 in a short film titled Bending The Lens: 20 Years of the London Lesbian Film Festival by Mary J Daniel.

 In 2023, the festival celebrated 30 years with a celebration at Anderson Craft Ales.

 Films

 In 2024, the festival screened 17 films: